watson-developer-cloud/ui-components/README.md

 $ git push origin master --tags
 ```

-## Credits

-This project could not have been made possible without the hard work from the team that worked on the previous [Watson Design Guide](https://github.com/IBM-Watson/design-guide).
-Many concepts and Sass techniques were borrowed from their project, while others were modified.

 ## Installation and Dependencies

 You will need to make sure the icon-fonts are referenced properly.